2017 WPI Engineers football team: Schedule

 The 2017 schedule was officially released on June 29, 2017.
-WPI faced all seven NEWMAC opponents: Catholic, Coast Guard, Maine Maritime, MIT, Merchant Marine, Norwich, and Springfield.
+WPI faced all seven New England Women's and Men's Athletic Conference (NEWMAC) opponents: Catholic, Coast Guard, Maine Maritime, MIT, Merchant Marine, Norwich, and Springfield.
 They also scheduled three non-conference games: Anna Maria of the Eastern Collegiate Football Conference (ECFC), Becker of the Commonwealth Coast Conference (CCC), and RPI of the Liberty League.

-On November 13, 2017, the Engineers were selected to host SUNY Maritime of the Eastern Collegiate Football Conference (ECFC) as part of the 2017 New England Bowl Series.
+On November 13, 2017, the Engineers were selected to host Maritime of the Eastern Collegiate Football Conference (ECFC) in the New England Bowl.